hzFishy/UnrealNotes/content/Unreal Engine/Physics/Types/Body Instance.md

 # Body Instance
-See [[PrimitiveComponent]] for extra info on how they work together.
+See [[Primitive Component]] for extra info on how they work together.

 A important parent class of the BI is `FBodyInstanceCore` The body instance seems to be mostly used from `UPrimitiveComponent`.